-1 Uncertainty in regional estimates of capacity for carbon capture and storage 2 3 Mark Wilkinson and Debbie Polson 4 5 School of GeoSciences, Grant Institute, James Hutton Road, The King's Buildings, The University 6 of Edinburgh, EH9 3FE 7 8 Correspondance to: mark.wilkinson@ed.ac.uk 9 10 Abstract.
-Carbon capture and storage (CCS) is a potentially important technology for 11 the mitigation of industrial CO2 emissions.
-However the majority of the subsurface 12 storage capacity is in geological strata for which there is relatively little information, 13 the so-called saline aguifers.
-Published estimates of the potential storage capacity of 14 such formations, based on limited data, often give no indication of the uncertainty, 15 despite there being substantial uncertainty associated with the data used to 16 calculate such estimates.
-Here, we test the hypothesis that the uncertainty in such 17 estimates is a significant proportion of the estimated storage capacity, and should 18 hence be evaluated as a part of any assessment.
-Using only publicly available data, a 19 group of 13 experts independently estimated the storage capacity of 7 regional 20 saline aquifers.
-The experts produced a wide range of estimates for each aquifer due 21 to a combination of using different published values for some variables and 22 differences in their judgements of the aquifer properties such as area and thickness.
-23 The range of storage estimates produced by the experts shows that there is 24 significant uncertainty in such estimates, in particular the experts' range does not 25 capture the highest possible capacity estimates.
-This means that by not accounting 26 for uncertainty, such regional estimates may underestimate the true storage 27 capacity.
-The result is applicable to single values of storage capacity of regional 28 potential, but not to detailed studies of a single storage site.
-29 30 31 1.
-Introduction 32 Geological storage of carbon dioxide (CO2) has been proposed as a potential 33 technological solution to help reduce emissions of greenhouse gases, given the 34 continued use of fossil fuels to meet much of the world's energy requirements.
-In 35 carbon capture and storage (CCS), the CO2 produced from industrial sources is captured and transported to a geological storage site and injected deep into the subsurface where it is stored indefinitely in the pore space of the rocks.
-So-called saline aquifers, rock formations where the pore space is filled with brines too saline for useful extraction, offer the largest storage capacity (Holloway, 1997).
-However, unlike hydrocarbon reservoirs, such formations often have limited legacy data.
-In order to identify potential storage sites that are worth the investment required for detailed assessment, attempts have been made to characterise regional saline aquifers using this legacy data (e.g. Wilkinson et al., 2013).
-However care must to taken to account for the substantial uncertainty associated with such regional assessments.
-The capacity of a geological formation to store CO2 securely is a firstorder concern in any storage assessment.
-Lack of capacity is one of the highest risks to carbon capture and storage projects (Polson et al., 2012) and uncertainty impacts the design of transport and injection networks (Sanchez Fernandez et al., 2016).
-Previous work on the subject is limited, though Calvo et al. (2019) studied the influence of the uncertainty in storage capacity due to uncertainty in thermophysical properties (pressure and temperature of the reservoir).
+Abstract.
+Carbon capture and storage (CCS) is a potentially important technology for the mitigation of industrial CO2 emissions.
+However, the majority of the subsurface storage capacity is in saline aquifers, for which there is relatively little information.
+Published estimates of the potential storage capacity of such formations, based on limited data, often give no indication of the uncertainty, despite there being substantial uncertainty associated with the data used to calculate such estimates.
+Here, we test the hypothesis that the uncertainty in such estimates is a significant proportion of the estimated storage capacity, and should hence be evaluated as a part of any assessment.
+Using only publicly available data, a group of 13 experts independently estimated the storage capacity of seven regional saline aquifers.
+The experts produced a wide range of estimates for each aquifer due to a combination of using different published values for some variables and differences in their judgements of the aquifer properties such as area and thickness.
+The range of storage estimates produced by the experts shows that there is significant uncertainty in such estimates; in particular, the experts' range does not capture the highest possible capacity estimates.
+This means that by not accounting for uncertainty, such regional estimates may underestimate the true storage capacity.
+The result is applicable to single values of storage capacity of regional potential but not to detailed studies of a single storage site.